opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/networking_router_route_v2.html.markdown

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 networking client.
-    A networking client is needed to configure a routing entry on a router.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new routing entry.

 * `router_id` - (Required) ID of the router this routing entry belongs to.
 Changing this creates a new routing entry.